The Ultimate Travel Guide to Venice, Italy

 There is so much to do and see in Venice that you should plan for at least two full days.
-You want to visit the spectacular St Mark’s Cathedral, the Palace of the Doge, and the Santa Maria Della Salute church and the arcades around the massive marble-floored St. Mark’s Square.
+You want to visit the spectacular St Mark’s Cathedral, the Palace of the Doge, the Santa Maria Della Salute church, and the arcades around the massive marble-floored St. Mark’s Square.
 Walk over Venice’s two most famous bridges, Rialto and the Bridge of Sighs.

 Art and history lovers will want to wander around the Museum of Naval History and the Peggy Guggenheim Collection museum.
 The greatest pleasure is exploring Venice, map in hand, on your own feet.
 Or to join a mystery tour.